 'Love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your own people, what are you doing more than others?
 Do not even pagans do that?'
 Matthew 5:44-47

-In spite of the instructions of Jesus, the Watchtower has been judging, disfellowshipping, and shunning Jehovah's Witnesses for decades.
-They've set up 'judicial committees' to judge who is wicked and who is not based on 100% obedience to Watchtower rules and authority.
+In spite of the instructions of Jesus, JW.ORG has been judging, disfellowshipping, and shunning Jehovah's Witnesses for decades.
+They've set up 'judicial committees' to judge who is wicked and who is not based on 100% obedience to JW.ORG rules and authority.

-Notice that in the above Watchtower quotes, the 'badness' and Satanic evil refers to criticism of Elders, the Governing Body, and leaving the Watchtower (apostasy), more than the badness Paul referred to in 1 Cor 5:13
+Notice that in the above JW.ORG quotes, the 'badness' and Satanic evil refers to criticism of Elders, the Governing Body, and leaving JW.ORG (apostasy), more than the badness Paul referred to in 1 Cor 5:13

 Who then are the apostates?
 Are they Jehovah's Witnesses who have left their religion?
 Or is it a religion that's far removed from the teachings of Jesus?

-Read the Watchtower quotes one more time.
-If you're JW, let their words sink in like the Titanic and ask yourself if you want to be affiliated with an organization that opposes the love Jesus taught?
-How will the Watchtower put you on the path to eternal life?
+Read the JW.ORG quotes several times.
+If you're JW, ask yourself if you want to be affiliated with an organization that opposes the love Jesus taught.
+How will JW.ORG put you on the path to eternal life?
+What excuse will you give God when he asks why you followed JW.ORG instead of loving your enemies like Jesus commanded?

-If your heart goes out to JW's and non believers who have been harmed by Watchtower doctrines, please join us in prayer.
+If your heart goes out to JW's and non believers who have been harmed JW.ORG doctrines, here's what you can do to love your neighbors.

-Pray for God to free JW's from Watchtower control.
+Pray for God to free JW's from JW.ORG control.
 (Millions of JW's and non believers have lost their closest relationships, parents, grandparents, children, grandchildren, brothers, sisters and loved ones to the WT.
-Millions of JW's have been used by the Watchtower and then disposed of as trash when they stumble upon the truth.)
+Millions of JW's have been used by JW.ORG and then disposed of as trash when they stumble upon the truth.)

-The following article will help you understand how the Watchtower rationalizes unloving doctrines such as judging, disfellowshipping, hating people, and shunning those who leave.
+Continued> The following article will help you understand how JW.ORG rationalizes unloving doctrines such as judging, disfellowshipping, hating people, and shunning those who leave.
+Expel The Wicked Man 1 Cor 5:13

 1. Wikipedia says, 'Religious persecution is the systematic mistreatment of an individual or group of individuals as a response to their religious beliefs or affiliations or lack thereof.'